deadlyvipers/dojo_rules/introduction.md

 Hi, this is László Bácsi.
 Nice to meet you.
+My favorite CodeSchool path is Ruby.